-Over the years, I’ve become aware that there are a few things that people are sometimes surprised to learn when I speak about Anti-D. I made sure to include all of these and more when I recently updated my book on Anti-D. But I’m sharing the most important ones here as well.
+Over the years, I’ve become aware that there are a few things that people are sometimes surprised to learn when I speak about Anti-D. I made sure to include all of these and loads more when I wrote my book Anti-D Explained.
+But I’m sharing a few of the most important ones here as well.

 1. It’s made from blood…